Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Despite its name, ringworm has little to do with a worm.
 Ringworm is a fungus that infects the skin of both humans and animals.
 A pet infected with ringworm typically develops characteristic patches with visible hair loss.
 These round, hairless patches are mostly seen on the pet's head, tail, paws, legs, and belly.
 A pet may also develop tiny scabs or red raised lesions.
-In humans, ringworm generally develops a characteristic ring-like lesion which can be scaly and very itchy.
+In humans, ringworm generally develops a characteristic ring-like lesion that can be scaly and very itchy.
 These lesions, however, do not always develop.

 How Do Humans Get Ringworm?

-This means that skin that is healthy generally cannot be infected, whereas, skin that is slightly scraped or scratched may be vulnerable to ringworm, according to Mar Vista Animal Medical Center.
+This means that skin that is healthy generally cannot be infected, whereas skin that is slightly scraped or scratched may be vulnerable to ringworm, according to Mar Vista Animal Medical Center.
 Individuals who have a vulnerable immune system may be particularly prone to ringworm.
-Young children, the elderly and those with a compromised immune system are predisposed to developing ringworm if their skin is slightly abraded.
+Young children, the elderly, and those with a compromised immune system are predisposed to developing ringworm if their skin is slightly abraded.

-According to veterinarian Shawn Messonnier in an article for the Whole Cat Journal, in about 30 to 70 percent of households with pets infected with ringworm at least one family member gets infected.
+According to veterinarian Shawn Messonnier in an article for the Whole Cat Journal, in about 30 to 70 percent of households with pets infected with ringworm, at least one family member gets infected.

 How to Avoid Getting Ringworm

 If your pet has ringworm, most likely it is shedding spores all over the place.
-For this reason, disinfection and proper treatment of the pet is of primary importance.
+For this reason, disinfection and proper treatment of the pet are of primary importance.
 Proper diagnosis and treatment should be started immediately.
 The following tips will be helpful in preventing ringworm.

 - The pet should be isolated in an area while its living spaces are properly disinfected.